ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - DirectorDashboard.tsx: Dashboard that shows requests that are 'sent for approval' and exceed 5000 EUR
 - DashboardComponent.tsx: Component that contains the table with requests, tailored for each type of dashboard

+- ChooseNewRequest.tsx: Component where the user is prompted to choose the kind of request they want to make
+- NewRequestSoftware.tsx: Component for adding new requests and managing request items to that request (software licenses)
-- NewRequest.tsx: Component for adding new requests and managing request items to that request (trainings, tavels, accommodations and software licenses)
+- NewRequestTrainingTravel.tsx: Component for adding new requests and managing request items to that request (trainings, tavels, accommodations)
 - AccommodationForm.tsx: Form to add an accommodation to a request
 - Software.tsx: Form to add a software license to a request
 - TrainingForm.tsx: Form to add a training to a request